About Harrison Peters

 - Typically, there is a 6–7-year journey to the first administrative role.

-It is possible for the United States to reach an extinction-level event for Men of Color (MOC) in education leadership by the year 2030.
+The United States can reach an extinction-level event for Men of Color (MOC) in education leadership by the year 2030.

 MCEL posits that a primary path to addressing the issue of dangerously declining numbers of MOC in Educational Leadership is to create a “culture of allyship” among organizations that 1) choose bold, clear, and unapologetic action over silence when leaders of color are faced with injustice, 2) amplify the voices of MOC leaders by uniquely positioning them to have a larger influence on equity across systems, 3) individually and collectively serve as advocates to create pathways (e.g., research, training, policy analysis, innovative supports, etc.) for MOC to thrive.